What Kind of Animals Live in the North Pole? Top Arctic Animals

 Rate: 4.3 - 50Votes

-What kind of animals live in the North Pole region: Mammals
+What type of animals live in the North Pole?

-The Arctic is known as the coldest place inhabited by various land mammals like bears, foxes, hare, and more.
-They all have thick fur that insulates their bodies by trapping air.
-Also, the Arctic is home to different marine mammals.
+The Arctic is known as the coldest place inhabited by various land mammals, such as bears, foxes, hares, and more.
+These mammals have thick fur that insulates their bodies by trapping air.
+The Arctic is also home to different marine mammals.

 Polar bear

-When thinking of Arctic animals, well, the polar bear must be the first species to come to mind, right?
+When considering Arctic animals, the polar bear must be the first species to come to mind, right?
 Though polar bears are born on land, they are so good at swimming.

-The polar bear is also the largest bear in existence.
-Do you know that the largest polar bears are ten-feet tall when standing on their hind legs?
-This animal loves a feast too as it spends around half of its time in search of food.
+The polar bear is also the most giant in existence.
+Do you know that the largest polar bears are ten feet tall when standing on their hind legs?
+This animal loves a feast, too, as it spends around half of its time in search of food.

 Muskox

-Thanks to the inner and outer fur coat, muskoxen can endure the harshly cold weather conditions.
-Their thick fur is even considered the warmest in the world as it has better thermal insulation than sheep’s wool.
+Thanks to their inner and outer fur coats, muskoxen can endure harshly cold weather conditions.
+Their thick fur is even considered the warmest in the world, as it has better thermal insulation than sheep’s wool.

-Living in herds and grazing on roots, lichen, and mosses, but muskoxen are also gigantic.
+They live in herds and graze on roots, lichen, and mosses, but muskoxen are also gigantic.
 They might weigh up to 800 pounds (363 kilograms).

-Muskoxen hunt for food using their sharp hooves that can dig deeply into the snows to reach the hidden plants below.
+Muskoxen hunt for food using their sharp hooves, which can dig deeply into the snow to reach the hidden plants below.

 Walrus and its iconic ivory tusks